DataDog/dd-trace-py/README.md

 #### Running Tests in docker

-If you prefer not to setup your local machine to run tests, we provide a docker image preconfigured to run tests.
+If you prefer not to setup your local machine to run tests, we provide a preconfigured docker image.
 Note that this image is the same used in CircleCI to run tests.

-You still need dockers container running additional services up and running.
+You still need docker containers running additional services up and running.

 Run the test runner